Preview

 Author Guidelines

-To submit a manuscript, authors must register on the journal's website at https://inf.grid.by, complete the online form, and upload their article in the "Submit Article" section.
+To submit an article, authors must register on the journal's website at https://inf.grid.by, complete the online form, and upload the article in the "Submit an Article" section.
 When submitting, please provide author information: full names of all authors, academic degree, academic rank, position, department name, institution name, email address, and contact phone number.
 The manuscript text and illustrations are included in a single MS Word file (*.doc, *.docx).
 Large tables and figures can be downloaded as separate files.

 By submitting an article to the peer-reviewed section of the journal, authors agree to a single-blind peer review.